Microsoft-Learn-Students-Club/MLSC-website/README.md

 - `GSAP`
 - `Firebase`

-## Running the MLSC Website Locally
+## Running the MLSC VCET Website Locally

-To run the MLSC Website locally, follow the guidelines below.
+To run the MLSC VCET Website locally, follow the guidelines below.
 Ensure that you have Node.js and npm installed on your machine.

 ### Prerequisites
 - **Node.js:** Make sure Node.js is installed.
 You can download it from [here](https://nodejs.org/).